lekhanairk2006/releaseNoteChatbot/README.md

 Upload any PDF, TXT, CSV, or Excel file and ask questions in plain English.
-The app finds the most relevant parts of your document and generates accurate, grounded answers using a local AI model.
+The app finds the most relevant parts of your document and generates accurate, grounded answers using Groq's Llama 3.3 70B model.

 ---